TEACH Grant Program - Scholarships - Financial Aid - Cedarville University

 - $3,760* per academic year if 1st disbursement made prior to October 1, 2013

-* Note: Due to the ongoing implementation of Congress' Budget Control Act (BCA) of 2011, which put into place the "sequester" (automatic across-the-board federal budget cuts).
+* Note: Due to the ongoing implementation of Congress' Budget Control Act (BCA) of 2011, which put into place the "sequester" (automatic across-the-board federal budget cuts), the TEACH Grant award amount has been changed.
 The sequester mandates that the maximum annual amount for the TEACH Grant is awarded based upon the date of the 1st disbursement.

 Aggregate maximum for the TEACH Grant Program: